Continuous Combinatorics of Abelian Group Actions: Basic applications of the Twelve Tiles Theorem

 Consider the cycle in $\Tcqadpa$ illustrated in Figure~\ref{fig:Gamma-npq-horiz-3}.
 The cycle is constructed as follows.
 First identify the upper-left corner vertex of each $R_\times$ block.
 We name three cycles that start and end at this vertex.
 The cycle along the left edges of $R_\times$ and $R_a$ blocks, going downward in the figure, is denoted $\alpha$.
 The cycle along the top edges of $R_\times$ and $R_c$ blocks, going to the right, is denoted $\gamma$.
 The cycle along the top edges of $R_\times$ and $R_d$ blocks, going to the right, is denoted $\delta$.
 Note that $\alpha$ and $\gamma$ have length $p$ and $\delta$ has length $q$.
 For any cycle $\beta$ we also use $\beta^{-1}$ to denote the cycle obtained from $\beta$ by reversing its direction, that is, if we list out the nodes in $\beta$ as $v_1\dots v_n$, then $\beta^{-1}$ can be represented as $v_n\dots v_1$.
-In this notation, the cycle we are considering is $\gamma^q\alpha\delta^{-p}\alpha^{-1}$, which can be considered as the boundary of $\Tcqadpa$ going clockwise.
+In this notation, the cycle we are considering is $\gamma^q\alpha\delta^{-p}\alpha^{-1}$.
+This cycle is depicted in Figure~\ref{fig:Gamma-npq-horiz-3} by the thick line and has clockwise orientation.